KnpLabs/rad-user/README.md

 Now, before your user is inserted or updated into your database, if you have set the attribute 'plainPassword', then the password will be automaticly generated.

+#WARNING

+The `Knp\Rad\User\User\HasPassword\HasPassword` trait use the `Knp\Rad\User\User\HasInitialPassword\HasInitialPassword` trait.
+So don't use both into the same class or you will have a method conflict.

 #Some tips

 ##Change the salt generator

 You can use your own salt generator.
-You just have to declare a service implementing the `Knp\Rad\User\Salt\Generator` interface and tag it with the tag `rad.salt_generator`.
+You just have to declare a service implementing the `Knp\Rad\User\Salt\Generator` interface and tag it with `knp_rad_user.salt_generator`.

+##Change the initial password generator

+You can change the default password generator.
+By default, the rad-users uses the [hackzilla/password-generator](https://github.com/hackzilla/password-generator).
+You can chenga it by implementing the `Knp\Rad\User\Password\Generator` interface and tag the service with the `knp_rad_user.password_generator` tag.